programador-amador1234/android_packages_apps_Camelot/README.md

-This Is the Camelot, The Lineageos Pdf Viewer.
+This Is the Camelot, The LineageOS Pdf Viewer.